What is a Driver/Sales Worker?

 Persuasion: Persuading others to change their minds or behavior.

-There were about 467,900 jobs for Driver/Sales Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 467,900 jobs in the United States for Driver/Sales Worker.
 There is little to no growth in job opportunities for Driver/Sales Worker.
-The BLS estimates 48,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 48,200 job openings in this field each year.

 The states with the most job growth for Driver/Sales Worker are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Ohio, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.